druidamix/Opensubtitles-downloader/README.md

 * 0.1.2
     * Autodetect gtk or qt, so zennity or kdialog will be used
 * 0.1.1
-    * Added user agent as parameter on osd.conf
+    * Added user agent as a parameter on osd.conf
 * 0.1.0
     * Work in progress and testing

 ## Meta

-Your Name – Marc Ratés, druidamix@gmail.com
+Marc Ratés, druidamix@gmail.com

 Distributed under the GPL 2.0 license.
 See ``LICENSE`` for more information.